 This shrimp scampi with a garlic, white wine, butter sauce is one of our favorite recipes!
 It’s quick and easy to make but so so delicious.
 You can serve it as a meal or as an appetizer.

-How to Make Shrimp Scampi with White Raven Wine
+How to Make Shrimp Scampi with Linganore Wine

 2 Tbsp Olive Oil